NeuripsCreativityWorkshop/2022/index.md

 This year we are asking for submissions to consist of:

 * In a text file, include the title, year, artist(s), and description (up to 200 words).
-Name the text file like: 'project_name_00.txt'.
+Name the text file like: project_name_00.txt.
 * One 1080 x 1920 landscape image.
-Name this image like: 'project_name_01.png'.
+Name this image like: project_name_01.png.
 Both PNG and JPG/JPEG formats are acceptable.
 * Optional: Up to 3 additional 1080 x 1920 landscape images.
-Name these like: 'project_name_03.png', 'project_name_04.png', 'project_name_05.png'.
+Name these like: project_name_03.png, project_name_04.png, project_name_05.png.
 * Optional: One 1080 x 1920 MP4 landscape video of up to 60 seconds showing the work in more detail.
-Name this like: 'project_name_03.mp4'.
+Name this like: project_name_03.mp4.

-Place these in a single zip archive called 'project_name.zip'.
+Place these in a single zip archive called project_name.zip.
 Submit this zip file through [our CMT portal](https://cmt3.research.microsoft.com/ML4CD2022).

 We will display the accepted art submissions in an online gallery and will do our best to show a number of art pieces as a slideshow during the online workshop itself.
 We may invite creators of accepted artwork to participate in the form of a short talk, panel, and/or demo.